codemagic-ci-cd/codemagic-docs/content/testing/running-automated-tests.md

 ### Enabling or disabling tests

-By default, testing is enabled on Codemagic.
 You can enable or disable running tests by checking or unchecking the respective option in App settings > Test:

 - Enable Flutter test
 - Enable Flutter Driver